 In the Old Town, enjoy browsing for ladieswear in Ambers, an independent boutique located in the former Old Mill.
-Pause for inviting refreshments at Gilbey’s restaurant, situated in the old grammar school, or at Seasons Café Deli, one of the best coffee shops to be found anywhere!
+Pause for inviting refreshments at one of the many fine restaurants or at Seasons Café Deli, one of the best coffee shops to be found anywhere!

 Discover the timeless charm of Amersham – plan your visit today and explore all the hidden gems this picturesque town has to offer on Visit Amersham’s website!